jandaii/webApp-95482/README.md

 - Favorites
 - Suggestion(Recommendation)

-The discription video is in the folder
+The discription video is in the folder.
+The github link is: https://github.com/jandaii/webApp-95482.git